-Paraprofessional salaries are budgeted to increase by \$105,238 or 14.30% with an increase of 3.00 FTE.
-Total Paraprofessional support staff in the operating budget will increase to 41.67 FTE.
+Paraprofessional salaries are budgeted to increase by \$88,838 or 12.07% with a net increase of 2.00 FTE.
+Total Paraprofessional support staff in the operating budget will increase to 40.67 FTE.
 Efforts to transition students to the in-house VB-LASS programs from IPP program will continue.
-As will have built capacity with our ABA Paraprofessional staff, no additional headcount will be required.
-Each transition reduces overall special education expenses by \$50,000.
+At Brookfield High School, a 1.0 FTE Paraprofessional, will be eliminated at a savings of \$16,400.